 The data is disaggregated and compiled by our school improvement data committee at the ESU annual Data Retreat.
 Prior to working with data, committees receive staff development from the ESU staff on the importance of data collection, how to disaggregate data, and how to interpret data.
-It was agreed by the committee to narrow the scope of results being examined in order to better accomplish our school improvement goals.
+The committee agreed to narrow the scope of results being examined to accomplish our school improvement goals better.
 This data is then shared with the entire staff and administration during teacher workdays prior to school opening in August.

-Throughout the school year, beginning on the first day, those persons on the committee who work at school constantly give advice, ask questions and work together to make sure that we are providing the best opportunities for all students who come to our Title 1 program in Reading or Math.
-We meet yearly to look over the schoolwide plan, changing, adding and expanding what we do to meet the needs of all students we serve.
+Throughout the school year, beginning on the first day, committee members who work at school constantly provide advice, ask questions, and collaborate to ensure that we are offering the best opportunities for all students enrolled in our Title 1 Reading or Math program.
+We meet yearly to look over the schoolwide plan, changing, adding, and expanding what we do to meet the needs of all students we serve.

-Data is also collected and evaluated at our bi-monthly MTSS meetings.
-Our data is housed in EduClimber and we use our EduClimber program to identify patterns in proficiency, risk, and growth, reveal trends for different groups of students, and improve outcomes for all learners.
+Data is also collected and evaluated at our monthly MTSS meetings.
+Our data is housed in EduClimber, and we use our EduClimber program to identify patterns in proficiency, risk, and growth, reveal trends for different groups of students, and improve outcomes for all learners.